elastic/connectors/docs/DEVELOPING.md

 ### Connector Limitations

 - If the value of the table's system change number (SCN) is not between the `min(SCN)` and `max(SCN)` values of the `SMON_SCN_TIME` table, the connector will not be able to retrieve the most recently updated time, and data will index in every sync.
 For more details check out the following [documentation](https://community.oracle.com/tech/apps-infra/discussion/4076446/show-error-about-ora-08181-specified-number-is-not-a-valid-system-change-number-when-using-scn-t).
-- The Oracle database connector does not allow sys user as it contains 1000+ system tables which are irrelevant for users.
+- The Oracle database connector does not allow the `sys` user as it contains 1000+ system tables which are irrelevant for users.
 If the user is working with `sys` user, the user needs to pass either `sysdba` or `sysoper` mode.
 - Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently, the filtering is controlled via ingest pipelines.